LVP FlooringFarmington Hills, MI

 Our Installation Process

-1. Subfloor inspection — Check for moisture, levelness, damage
+1. Subfloor inspection to check for moisture, levelness, damage

-2. Subfloor prep — Level, clean, and repair as needed
+2. Subfloor prep—leveling, cleaning, and repairs as needed

-3. Acclimation — Allow LVP to adjust to room temperature
+3. Acclimation period so LVP adjusts to room temperature

 Professional Installation Benefits